opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

     make p4-test TEST=packetio.PacketOutTest

+#### Check for regressions

+To make sures the new changes are not breaking other features, make sure to run tests for L2 bridging support.

+    make p4-test TEST=bridging

-If all `packetio` tests succeed, congratulations!
+If all tests succeed, congratulations!
 You can move to the next step.

-**How to debug failing tests?**
+#### How to debug failing tests?

 When running PTF tests, multiple files are produced that you can use to spot bugs: